 - There are three different forms of the efficient market hypothesis: weak, semi-strong and strong

 - How a trader or investor views efficient markets will completely depend on their view as to whether an individual or fund is able to beat the stock market

-- Passive investors will tend to support EMH and so choose to focus on index funds that simply mirror the underlying, offering the same returns as the overall market
+- Passive investors will tend to support EMH and so choose to focus on index funds or ETFs that simply mirror the underlying, offering the same returns as the overall market

 - Critics of EMH are usually active investors or speculators, who believe that it is possible to beat the market average because there are inefficacies within financial markets